If you’ve planted trees, bulbs, or even put in fence posts, you’ve probably thought of the best hand auger to get the job done.

 Nils is marketed as one of the top fishing equipment manufacturers, because of their location in Finland.
 Their hand augers are known for having the best reputation when it comes to power and ease of operation.

 If you’d rather operate a handheld auger than one that is powered by gas, electricity or propane, this is likely a great option for you.
+Along with the auger, you will receive a handle to use with it.
+You would use this handle if you don’t intend on using the auger with a drill.

 Versatility is the name of the game with this auger.
 You can use this auger by either attaching it to a cordless drill or manually, with the handle.

 We found that when using it without the drill, you only need to use minimal pressure to get it going.
 Hooking it up to the drill levels it up and makes it powerful and fast, blasting through 2 feet of ice without issues.
 It’s sharp and cuts through thick ice easily.
+Check out the Ice auger drill attachments you can use to attach a drill to your hand ice auger.

 One major drawback for us is that it only cuts holes that are 8 inches in diameter, so it’s not good if you’re chasing the really big fish.
 Second if you’re chasing fish, you should bring extra batteries for your drill because they drain so fast in cold weather.